nuthanc/microservice/ticketing/README.md

   * Same issue as before when 70$ event fails to get processed
   * But now we have processing **bottleneck**
 * D 4-solution: This won't work either

+### More Possible Concurrency Solutions
+* D 6-state: Share state between services of last event processed
+  * Account Srv B processes event no. 2 only if event 1's sequence is recorded in the Shared Processed Sequence
+  * But this has a significant impact on the performance
+  * Consider if there are 2 Users A and B and 1st event if for A and the 2nd event is for B
+  * Now if the processing of event A is delayed due to some issue, B still needs to wait, even though it is unrelated to A
+* D 7-state: Taking the learnings from the previous process
+  * We consider sequence numbers w.r.t users(Added by NATS Streaming server, not known by Publisher)
+  * In this way, one User doesn't affect another user
+  * But with NATS-streaming server, we need to come up with a separate channel for each resource(in this case, Users)
+    * Also a lot of processing overhead
+* D 8-state:
+  * Store the list of events at the publisher
+    * Publisher has some kind of db
+  * NATS Streaming server sends(Hopefully) a sequence number to the Publisher for the event just dispatched by the Publisher
+  * Then the event will go on to our services and be processed
+  * The Last ID processed is updated by the Account service in the db
+  * The next time Publisher sends an event for a particular user, it will attach the Last Seq.
+No
+  * When the Account service is processing, it will look at the db, whether the Last ID processed and Last Sequence No in the event are equal.
+If it's that, then it will process and update the db
+  * But the problem is we can't reach out to NATS Streaming Server and get the Sequence number of the event